YottaDB/YDBDoc/ProgGuide/isv.rst

 |                     |                            |                              | /usr/smi/utl             |
 +---------------------+----------------------------+------------------------------+--------------------------+

-To perform object-only searches, YottaDB/GT.M searches only the directories or object libraries in the top 'objects' row for each column starting at column one.
-If YottaDB/GT.M does not locate the object file in a directory or object library in the 'objects' row of a column, YottaDB/GT.M begins searching again in the next column.
-If YottaDB/GT.M cannot locate the file in any of the columns, it issues a run-time error.
+To perform object-only searches, YottaDB searches only the directories or object libraries in the top 'objects' row for each column starting at column one.
+If YottaDB does not locate the object file in a directory or object library in the 'objects' row of a column, YottaDB begins searching again in the next column.
+If YottaDB cannot locate the file in any of the columns, it issues a run-time error.

-As illustrated in the preceding table, YottaDB/GT.M searches for object files in the directories . ,/usr/smi/utl and /usr/jon/utl.
+As illustrated in the preceding table, YottaDB searches for object files in the directories . ,/usr/smi/utl and /usr/jon/utl.

-To perform source-only searches, YottaDB/GT.M looks down to the 'source' row at the bottom of each column, excluding columns headed by object-only directories (that is, those object directories, which consist of an empty list of source directories) or object libraries.
-If YottaDB/GT.M cannot locate the source file in the 'source' row of a column, it searches the next eligible column.
+To perform source-only searches, YottaDB looks down to the 'source' row at the bottom of each column, excluding columns headed by object-only directories (that is, those object directories, which consist of an empty list of source directories) or object libraries.
+If YottaDB cannot locate the source file in the 'source' row of a column, it searches the next eligible column.

-To perform object-source match searches, YottaDB/GT.M looks at each column starting at column one.
-YottaDB/GT.M does an object-only search in the 'objects' row of a column and a source-only search in the 'source' row(s) of a column.
-If YottaDB/GT.M locates either the object-file or the souce-file, the search is completed.
-Else, YottaDB/GT.M starts searching the next column.
-If YottaDB/GT.M cannot locate either the object file or the source file in any of the columns, it issues a run-time error.
+To perform object-source match searches, YottaDB looks at each column starting at column one.
+YottaDB does an object-only search in the 'objects' row of a column and a source-only search in the 'source' row(s) of a column.
+If YottaDB locates either the object-file or the souce-file, the search is completed.
+Else, YottaDB starts searching the next column.
+If YottaDB cannot locate either the object file or the source file in any of the columns, it issues a run-time error.

-As illustrated in the preceding table, YottaDB/GT.M searches for source-files in the directory "." in column one.
-If YottaDB/GT.M cannot locate the source file in ".", it omits column two because it is an object-only directory and instead searches column three.
-Since column three specifies /usr/jon/utl/so and /usr/smi/utl, YottaDB/GT.M searches for the source-file in these directories in column three and not in /usr/jon/utl.
-If YottaDB/GT.M cannot locate the source-file in column three, it terminates the search and issues a run-time error.
+As illustrated in the preceding table, YottaDB searches for source-files in the directory "." in column one.
+If YottaDB cannot locate the source file in ".", it omits column two because it is an object-only directory and instead searches column three.
+Since column three specifies /usr/jon/utl/so and /usr/smi/utl, YottaDB searches for the source-file in these directories in column three and not in /usr/jon/utl.
+If YottaDB cannot locate the source-file in column three, it terminates the search and issues a run-time error.

-Once the object-source match search is done, YottaDB/GT.M now has either the object-file or source-file or both available.
-YottaDB/GT.M then recompiles the source-file based on certain conditions, before linking the object-file into the current image.
+Once the object-source match search is done, YottaDB now has either the object-file or source-file or both available.
+YottaDB then recompiles the source-file based on certain conditions, before linking the object-file into the current image.
 See “ZLink” for more information on those conditions.

-If auto-ZLINK or ZLINK determines that the source file requires [re]compilation, YottaDB/GT.M places the object file in the above object directory in the same column as the source file.
-For example, if YottaDB/GT.M locates the source file in /usr/smi/utl in column three, YottaDB/GT.M places the resultant object file in /usr/jon/utl.
+If auto-ZLINK or ZLINK determines that the source file requires [re]compilation, YottaDB places the object file in the above object directory in the same column as the source file.
+For example, if YottaDB locates the source file in /usr/smi/utl in column three, YottaDB places the resultant object file in /usr/jon/utl.

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Shared Library File Specification in $ZROUTINES